davidlj95/ngx/projects/ngx-meta/src/README.md

 This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.0.

+# ALPHA VERSION: APIs may change at any time

+> ⚠️ Current version is still in alpha, APIs may change at any time
+> Indeed I'm doing some refactors on the APIs, so they'll actually change
+> A beta version will be published once they're more stable
+> When it's finally stable, 1.0.0 version will be published

 ## Code scaffolding

 Run `ng generate component component-name --project ngx-meta` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module --project ngx-meta`.